tomcodes/dotfiles-1/README.md

 Then, the package control for sublime text has to be manually installed. `lxappearance` can help changing the gtk theme and `nitrogen` can be used for setting a wallpaper.

-It is also a good idea to change the VirtualBox host key to "Alt Gr".
+It is also a good idea to change the VirtualBox host key to the "Applications" key.
+It can be handy as well to remove useless key combinations on the Virtual machine.

 ## Shortcut reference table